kairos-io/kairos-docs/content/en/docs/known-issues.md

 ---

 {{% alert color="warning" %}}
-The following issues are specific to v3.0.0
+The following issues are specific to v3.0.1
 {{% /alert %}}

+- :warning: openSUSE Tumbleweed was affected by the xz Utils Backdoor.
+We deleted all related artifacts, so you will not find them on our OCI image repository or GitHub releases.
+Read more about it [here](https://kairos.io/blog/2024/04/02/xz-utils-backdoor/)
 - Filesystem expansion on rpi4 doesn't work with Alpine [#1995](https://github.com/kairos-io/kairos/issues/1995)
 - `cgroup_memory` not mounted in Alpine rpi4 [#2002](https://github.com/kairos-io/kairos/issues/2002)
 - Upgrade on Alpine arm64 errors [#2135](https://github.com/kairos-io/kairos/issues/2135)